chao-peng/academic-kickstart/content/_index.md

     content:
       title: News
       text: |-
+        - **12 Sep 2025** Our paper *[RepoMasterEval: Evaluating Code Completion via Real-World Repositories](publication/ase25industry/)* is accepted by the Industry Track of ASE 2025.
+        - **14 Aug 2025** Our paper *[CodeVisionary: An Agent-based Framework for Evaluating Large Language Models in Code Generation](publication/ase25)* is accepted by the Research Track of ASE 2025.
         - **1 Aug 2025** We are happy to publish the [technical report](publication/arXiv25TraeAgent) of [Trae Agent](https://github.com/bytedance/trae-agent), the SOTA agent on the SWE-bench Verified Leaderboard.
         - **24 Jun 2025** Selected as the Distinguished Reviewer for FSE'25.
         - **18 Jun 2025** Invited to join the program committee of the [FSE'26](https://conf.researchr.org/track/fse-2026/fse-2026-research-papers).